Instagram tests using AI, other tools for age verification

 “It’s problematic because there are a lot of known biases with trying to identify by things like age or gender,” Murray said.
 “You’re essentially looking at a stereotype and people just differ so much.”

 A 2019 study by a U.S. agency found that facial recognition technology often performs unevenly based on a person’s race, gender or age.
-The study by the National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
-Yoti’s own published analysis of its results follows a similar trend, with slightly higher error rates for women and people with darker skin tones.
+The National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
+Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.